Source ↔ Container Correlation

 - “Which CVEs are reachable in production?” — start with the correlations.

-- “Is this base-image CVE actually a problem for us?” — if it doesn’t correlate to a source dep, your code isn’t using that package even if it’s installed in the image.
+- “Is this base-image CVE actually a problem for us?” — if it doesn’t correlate to a source dep with a shared CVE, your code isn’t using a vulnerable version of that package.

-- “Did my npm upgrade actually ship?” — re-scan the container; if the correlation now shows the upgraded version, yes.
+- “Did my npm upgrade actually ship?” — re-scan the container; if the prior correlation drops off, the upgrade landed in the image.